 - If you choose to lane in mid, this skill becomes ever better since there will rarely ever be anyone in position to block it.
 If you get your opponent to around 1/3 - 1/4 of their health, hit them once more with an autoattack or Q and then use this for a certain kill.
 If you wish, you can even keep using this on them every time it becomes available to force them out of lane or get them dangerously low on health.

-If you're laning with a support with healing abilities, start Doran's Blade, if not, start with Boots of Speed and three health potions
+If you're laning with a support with healing abilities, start Doran's Blade, if not, start with Boots and three health potions

 I feel that this build gives you the absolute highest amount of damage possible.
 Once you hit lategame you can tear through just about any target - even tanks with 200+ armour will still take a lot of damage.